-We examined the capture locations of PIT-tagged Bull Trout encountered multiple times in Carpenter Reservoir from December 2012 to September 2020.
+We examined the capture locations of PIT-tagged Bull Trout encountered multiple times in Carpenter Reservoir from December 2012 to September 2021.
 This recapture database was much larger than the mark-recapture database because it included captures and recaptures that occurred outside of the designated mark-recapture period.
-A total of 361 Bull Trout have been tagged and subsequently recaptured in the reservoir, with 160 (44%) recaptured the same year that they were tagged.
-Of the 1,650 PIT tags deployed in Carpenter Reservoir Bull Trout since 2012, only 202 were recaptured in years after the original tagging year.
+Of the 1,878 PIT tags deployed in Carpenter Reservoir Bull Trout since 2012, 399 were subsequently recaptured.
 It was difficult to draw conclusions from the PIT tag recapture database because the recapture rate was low, and the sampling period was typically restricted to June and July.
-Acoustic telemetry provides a much more complete movement history; however, PIT tag recaptures suggest Bull Trout typically return to a similar location within the reservoir during the summer.
-Of the 202 recaptures, 73% were only recaptured at their original tagging location (36%) or within 10km of their original tagging location (37%).
+Acoustic telemetry provides a much more complete movement history.
+Most Bull Trout recaptured in Carpenter Reservoir were only caught twice (i.e., their original capture occasion and one recapture; Figure 3.18).
+Also, most Bull Trout were recaptured relatively close to their original capture location (i.e., within 10 to 15 km; Figure 3.19).

+Figure 3.18 Number of capture occasions for Bull Trout tagged and subsequently recaptured in Carpenter Reservoir since 2012.

+Figure 3.19 Summary of maximum km from Terzaghi Dam minus minimum km from Terzaghi of each Bull Trout recaptured in Carpenter Reservoir since 2012.